sylten/kungsholmen-vs-covid/README.md

 # kungsholmen-vs-covid
-Analysis of apartment prices on Kungsholmen in Stockholm, Sweden.
+Analysis of apartment prices on Kungsholmen in Stockholm, Sweden during the year of covid-19, 2020.

 ## Dependencies
 - Python 3